opendocsg/slw-judgments-backfill/2015_SGHC_261/report.md

 _Fixed deductions of 10% and 18%_

 56     I am of the view that the plaintiff is not entitled to rely on the deduc tions of 10% and 18% bec ause these perc entages were not inc luded in its pleadings.
 It is trite that defic ient pleadings may not be c ured by the evidenc e in an affidavit and other form.
-This point is made abundantly c lear in _Abdul Latif bin Mohammed Tahiar (trading as Canary Agencies) v Saeed Husain s/o Hakim Gulam Mohiudin (trading as United Limousine)_ [2003] 2 SLR(R) 61 MPH Rubin J said (at [7]):
+This point is made abundantly c lear in _Abdul Latif bin Mohammed Tahiar (trading as Canary Agencies) v Saeed Husain s/o Hakim Gulam Mohiudin (trading as United Limousine)_ <span class="citation">[2003] 2 SLR(R) 61</span> MPH Rubin J said (at [7]):

  ...
 It is a settled princ iple of law that parties stand by their pleaded c ase and any defec t in the pleadings c annot be c ured by any averments in affidavits, let alone an oblique referenc e in c ounsel’s c losing speec h ...